eloquent/phony/transcripts/mocks-and-handles.md

 > (run in terminal)

-Hmm, that didn't so well.
+Hmm, that didn't go so well.
 Our test is failing, so that tells us that what we're getting back from this call to `mock()` isn't actually a logger.
 So what's going on here?

 Well, when you call `mock()` in Phony, what you get back isn't actually the mock object itself, but another type of object, called a "mock handle".